 Before you set off on your next journey, take the time to remove these unnecessary items before leaving.

 It’s important to ensure your tyres are inflated to the correct pressure as under or over inflated tyres can affect fuel economy.

 Tyre pressures will vary depending on the load you are carrying so if you have a full car and luggage then your tyres need to be inflated to the maximum recommended pressures.

-Even having the correct type of tyre depending on seasonality can mean you’re using fewer miles per gallon making your fuel stretch even further.
+Even having the correct type of tyre to match the current weather conditions can result in using fewer miles per gallon and making your fuel stretch even further.

 Stick to the speed limits